AtazuM/SDA-FinalProject/Readme.md

 **Instructions:**
 * Work in pairs (to simulate RL teamworking experience)
 * Create a test plan, which should include steps to identify both visual and functional defects
-* Document the project on Jira
+* Document the project on Jira, using Xray extenshion

 # Assumptions
 * Performance testing, stress testing, API testing, development QA, etc. are not considered a part of this test plan and assignment